 2) Anaerobic intervals and sprints

 The secure way to boost your anaerobic performance is through specific intervals designed for anaerobic performance.
-These intervals are typically shorter efforts of less than 60 seconds, and the intensity is so high and the duration so short that using a heart rate monitor for pacing makes no sense.
+These intervals are typically shorter efforts of less than 60 seconds.
+The intensity is so high and the duration so short that using a heart rate monitor for pacing makes no sense.

 Even without any pacing tool, it is relatively easy to significantly boost your anaerobic power and endurance.